 And he delves into satisfiers and optimizers.
 Optimizers spend their lives looking for what to improve and they change residence to save a couple of points of income tax.
 What’s the point, he quips, “I thought wealth was supposed to buy peace of mind”.

-My Note: I was surprised Taleb didn’t quote it, but this is very similar to satisfiers and maximizers in The Paradox of Choice, another great book.
+I was surprised Taleb didn’t quote it, but this is very similar to satisfiers and maximizers in The Paradox of Choice, another great book.

 Real Life Applications

 Don’t think people are necessarily amazing because of some success they obtained.
 They might have achieved success because of pure randomness.

 You should only judge your decisions based on the information you had when you took them, and not on the results.